 Courses in History

-The historical development of western institutions, ideas and cultures from antiquity to modern times.
+The historical development of western institutions, ideas and cultures from around 1500 to the present.

 HIS 3000: Introduction to Historical Research and Writing (3)

 An introduction to the research and writing of history.
 The course will provide an overview of the historical craft and offer training and guidance in developing a topic, and researching and writing a historical research paper.